The Job

 The Solution

-CJGeo mobilized two polyurethane grouting crews in the third week of the Covid-19 pandemic to the site.
-To facilitate safe access to the site, all grouting was performed from aerial platforms reaching out over the work area.
+CJGeo mobilized two polyurethane grouting crews during the third week of the Covid-19 pandemic.
+To ensure safe site access, crews performed all grouting from aerial platforms reaching out over the work area.
+New sinkholes frequently opened as the fault shifted during the process.

 Speak With An Expert